Aniket2002/lbo-stack/README.md

 - **Equity cash-flow vector** printed and reconciled to IRR
 - Reproducible: one command regenerates the exact PDF; RNG seed pinned
 - Unit tests for IRR monotonicity and equity-vector reconciliation
-- **Interactive Streamlit app** transforms from static dashboard to dynamic user-controlled cockpit
-- **VP/IC-ready presentation quality** with professional polish and real-time covenant monitoring
+- **Interactive Streamlit app** for live scenario testing and covenant monitoring

 ## 🏗️ Technical Details